We may not see our mental health status on the outside, but our mental health affects multiple facets of life and even our physical health.

 Another fungus that shows great potential for human health is Lion’s Mane.
 Animal research suggests that this mushroom may spark new cell growth in the hippocampus of the brain.

-This portion of the brain may play a role in mental health and increasing neurogenesis could potentially relieve depression and anxiety.
-Recently, this mushroom has gained popularity for it nutritional value.
+This portion of the brain may play a role in mental health.
+Recently, this mushroom has gained popularity for its nutritional value.

 Reishi Mushroom (Ganoderma lucidum)